agilebits/onepassword-app-extension/README.md

 The 1Password extension is also available via CocoaPods, simply add `pod '1PasswordExtension', '~> 1.0.0'` to your Podfile, run `pod install` from your project directory and you're ready to go.

+The extension available via Carthage as well.
+Simply add `github AgileBits/onepassword-extension "add-framework-support"` to your Cartfile, then run `carthage boostrap` and add it to your project.

 ### Step 2: Install the Latest versions of 1Password & Xcode

 The sample project depends upon having the latest version of Xcode 6, as well as the latest version of 1Password installed on your iOS device.